inobrevi/ESP32-S3-Matrix-by-Waveshare-fluid-simulation/README.md

 [Also made it battery powered and made a simple test case for it.]

-OP didn't provide the code, but one day I got great idea: someone else must have done this before!
+OP didn't provide the code, but one day I've got great idea: someone else must have done this before!

 So I borrowed the code from [ESP32 Fluid simulation on 16x16 Led Matrix](https://hackaday.io/project/202470-esp32-fluid-simulation-on-16x16-led-matrix) and managed to adapt it to hardware of Waveshare Matrix: different MPU, LED matrix pattern and size of output display (easiest change).